The Greystone Funds

 The Greystone Fixed Income Fund

-A second fund, The Greystone Fixed Income Fund, to be managed by students taking BUS 490, will be launched in the Spring 2013 semester.
+A second fund, The Greystone Fixed Income Fund, to be managed by students taking BUS 427, will be launched soon.
 Students in this program study instruments such as US Treasury bonds, corporates, asset-backed securities, convertible bonds, futures and swaps, as well as interest rates, bond pricing, and fixed income portfolio risk management.